List of largest companies by revenue

-This list comprises the world's largest companies by consolidated revenue, according to the annually ranked Fortune Global 500 published by Fortune magazine, as well as other sources.
-Out of 50 largest companies 22 are American, 17 Asian and 11 European.
+This list comprises the world's largest companies by consolidated revenue, according to the annual Fortune Global 500 rankings and other sources.
+Among the 50 largest companies, 23 are in the United States, 17 are in Asia, and 10 are in Europe.

-This is limited to the largest 50 companies, all of which have annual revenues exceeding US$130 billion.
+This list is limited to the largest 50 companies, all of which reported annual revenues exceeding US$130 billion.
 This list is incomplete, as not all companies disclose their information to the media or general public.
-Information in the list relates to the most recent fiscal year (mostly FY 2023 or 2024).
+Data reflects the most recent fiscal year, primarily 2024 or 2025.